-On the debugged program side, the socket name is passed either by the -D command line option to camlrun, or through the CAML_DEBUG_SOCKET environment variable.
+On the debugged program side, the socket name is passed through the CAML\DEBUG\SOCKET environment variable.

 16.8.7 Fine-tuning the debugger

 Several variables enables to fine-tune the debugger.
 Reasonable defaults are provided, and you should normally not have to change them.